 All USA Hockey Officials must attend a USA Hockey Officiating Classroom Seminar annually.
 To find one in your area, go to the Classroom Seminar page at the OFFICIALS section of USAHockey.com.
 You must create a USAH Courses System profile to complete registration for a seminar (completing Membership Registration does not automatically create a USAH Courses Profile).

 Most seminars are scheduled between late June and early November (the schedules begin to appear online starting in May), and any questions about classroom seminars should be directed to your USA Hockey District and local staff.
 We strongly recommend you make sure you can attend a seminar before you begin the Membership Registration process (the fee is non-refundable), and do not wait long to register since some seminars do fill up very quickly.

 Once you complete all steps, you will receive your USA Hockey Officiating Card and Sweater Crest in the mail and you are ready to work games.

 Important Note: Please be sure to record contact information for your local USA Hockey Supervisor of Officials and Local Assignor while at your seminar.

-Answers to other questions can be found at the “OFFICIALS” section of www.usahockey.com.
+Answers to other questions can be found in the Membership Information menu under the OFFICIALS tab at usahockey.com.